 Students on Student Council or on the boards of university-registered clubs and organizations are considered role models for their peers.
 AUS expects all board members to adhere to the highest standards of ethical behavior.
-A student on any board who is found in violation of the Student Code of Conduct or Academic Integrity Code or UAE laws during his/her tenure will be immediately ejected from the club/organization and discharged of his/her responsibilities from the date of receiving the notification from the Vice Provost for Student Life or designee.
+A student on any board who is found in violation of the Student Code of Conduct or Academic Integrity Code or UAE laws during his/her tenure will be immediately ejected from the club/organization and discharged of his/her responsibilities from the date of receiving the notification from the Executive Director of Student Experience or designee.